donnellyfj/donnellyfj/README.md

 ### Cone Detection
 A model that detects cones in images and their distances from the camera using multivairate Gaussian distributions alongside Bayes' Theorem.

+### Gesture Recognition
+A model that detects gestures present in IMU data using Hidden Markov Models (HMMs) with the Baum-Welch algorithm.